Frost-Lee/milnet_tf_keras/README.md

 ### Special Thanks

 This is the course project of Master Praktikum - Machine Learning and Natural Language Processing for Opinion Mining (IN2106, IN4249), Technical University of Munich.
-I'd like to thanks my teammates: Tim Pfeifle and Hendrick Pauthner, our tutor Hagerer Gerhard, and all member of other teams.
+I'd like to thanks my teammates: Tim Pfeifle and Hendrick Pauthner, our tutor: Hagerer Gerhard, and all member of other teams.